 Since only the evaluators are benchmarked, the expressions to be evaluated must already exist.
 These expressions are generated for the Nikuradse dataset using the exhaustive symbolic regression algorithm proposed by Bartlett et al. (2024).
 This ensures that the expressions are representative of what needs to be evaluated in a real-world application.
-In total, four benchmarks will be conducted, each having a different goal, which will be further explained in the following paragraphs.
+In total, three benchmarks will be conducted, each having a different goal, which will be further explained in the following paragraphs.

 The first benchmark involves a very large set of roughly 250 000 expressions.
 This means that all 250 000 expressions are evaluated in a single generation when using GP.
 In a typical generation, significantly fewer expressions would be evaluated.
 However, this benchmark is designed to show how the evaluators can handle large volumes of data.
+Evaluating such a high number of expressions also has some drawbacks, as will be explained in Section 5.2.

-TODO:::: Remove this benchmark, as it just uses too much RAM A second benchmark, with slight modifications to the first, is also conducted.
+A second benchmark, with slight modifications to the first, is also conducted.
 Given that GPUs are very good at executing work in parallel, the number of variable sets is increased in this benchmark.
-Therefore, the second benchmark consists of the same 250 000 expressions, but the number of variable sets has been increased by a factor of 30 to a total of roughly 10 000.
-This benchmark aims to demonstrate how the GPU is best used for a larger number of variable sets.
-A higher number of variable sets is also more representative of the scenarios the evaluators will be employed.
+Therefore, the second benchmark consists of the same 250 000 expressions, but the number of variable sets has been increased by a factor of ten to a total of 3 620.
+This benchmark aims to demonstrate how the GPU is best used for large datasets, which is also more representative of the scenarios where the evaluators will be employed.

-The third benchmark is conducted to demonstrate how the evaluators will perform in more realistic scenarios.
-For this benchmark the number of expressions has been reduced to roughly 10 000, and the number of variable sets is again 362.
+Finally, a third benchmark will be performed to mimic a realistic load.
+For this benchmark the number of expressions has been reduced to roughly 10000, and the number of variable sets is again 362.
 The purpose of this benchmark is to demonstrate how the evaluators are likely perform in a typical scenario.